-Ethiopia South Omo Tour Program – Explore Omo, a Zone in the Ethiopian Southern Nations on this 9 Day tour with Continent Tours.
-Highlights of this tour includes; A night in Arba Minch, Scenic route to Mountain Village, A boat ride on Lake Chamo, A visit to the Konso people, Explore the Hamer tribe, excursion to Omorati, Jinka, Mago National Park and Mursi Village.
+Ethiopia South Omo Tour Program – Explore Omo, a Zone in Ethiopia’s Southern Nations, on your 9-day holiday with Continent Tours.
+Highlights of this itinerary include a stay in Arba Minch, a picturesque drive to Mountain Village, and a sail on Lake Chamo.
+There will be a visit to the Konso people, an examination of the Hamer tribe, and excursions to Omorati, Jinka, Mago National Park, and Mursi Village.

 Upon your arrival at Bole International airport Addis Ababa, and completion of the entry formalities, you will be met by one of our representatives outside the terminal (Entry into the terminal has been prohibited for non-passengers temporarily) and be transferred to your hotel.